Space Coast Launches

 Date Mission Site Launch Window

-A SpaceX Falcon 9 rocket will launch a batch of 28 Starlink V2 Mini satellites into low Earth orbit.
-The first stage booster, tail number B1080, launching for a 21st time, will target a landing on the droneship, ‘Just Read the Instructions,’ which will be positioned in the Atlantic Ocean.
-Updated: July 29
+A SpaceX Falcon 9 rocket will launch 28 Starlink V2 Mini satellites into low Earth orbit.
+Nearly 8.5 minutes after liftoff, the Falcon 9 first stage booster, tail number B1095, launching for a second time, will target a landing on the droneship, ‘Just Read the Instructions,’ positioned in the Atlantic Ocean.
+Updated: August 21

 TBD 2025 Vulcan Centaur • Dream Chaser 1 SLC-41, Cape Canaveral Space Force Station, Florida TBD